-(D) Measures of safety and security, including, but not limited to, total injuries and fatalities assigned to each of the modes set forth in subparagraph (C).

-- (E) Measures of equity and accessibility, including, but not limited to, percentage of the population served by frequent and reliable public transit, with a breakdown by income bracket, and percentage of all jobs accessible by frequent and reliable public transit service, with a breakdown by income bracket. - (F) The requirements of this section may be met utilizing existing sources of information.
-No additional traffic counts, household surveys, or other sources of data shall be required. - (2) (A) A preferred growth scenario, consistent with the requirements of Section 450 of Title 23 of, and Section 93 of Title 40 of, the Code of Federal Regulations, that (i) identifies areas within the region sufficient to house all the population of the region including all economic segments of the population over the course of the planning period taking into account net migration into the region, population growth, household formation and employment growth; (ii) identifies a transportation network to service the transportation needs of the region; (iii) identifies significant resource areas and significant farmland and excludes from development areas in the preferred growth scenario the significant resource areas defined in paragraphs (1) and (2), (2), and (3) of subdivision (a) of Section 65086.6 and other adopted natural resource protection plans, and, pursuant to the requirements of except as provided in subparagraph (E) (F), the significant resource areas defined in paragraphs-(3), (4), (5), and (6), (6), and (7) of subdivision (a) of Section 65086.6 and significant farmlands; and (iii) (iv) will allow the plan to comply with Section 176 of the federal Clean Air Act (42 U.S.C.
+- (D) Measures of safety and security, including, but not limited to, total injuries and fatalities assigned to each of the modes set forth in subparagraph (C). - (E) Measures of equity and accessibility, including, but not limited to, percentage of the population served by frequent and reliable public transit, with a breakdown by income bracket, and percentage of all jobs accessible by frequent and reliable public transit service, with a breakdown by income bracket. - (F) The requirements of this section may be met utilizing existing sources of information.
+No additional traffic counts, household surveys, or other sources of data shall be required. - (2) (A) A-Within the region under the jurisdiction of each of the agencies described in paragraph (1) of subdivision (a) of Section 14522.1, a preferred growth scenario, consistent with the requirements of Section 450 of Title 23 of, and Section 93 of Title 40 of, the Code of Federal Regulations, that (i) identifies areas within the region sufficient to house all the population of the region including all economic segments of the population over the course of the planning period taking into account net migration into the region, population growth, household formation and employment growth; (ii) identifies a transportation network to service the transportation needs of the region; (iii) identifies significant resource areas and significant farmland and excludes from development areas in the preferred growth scenario the significant resource areas defined in paragraphs (1), (2), and (3) of subdivision (a) of Section 65086.6 and other adopted natural resource protection plans, and, except as provided in subparagraph (F), the significant resource areas defined in paragraphs (4), (5), (6), and (7) of subdivision (a) of Section 65086.6 and significant farmlands; and (iv) will allow the plan to comply with Section 176 of the federal Clean Air Act (42 U.S.C.
 Sec.
-7506). - (B) No later than , the State Air Resources Board, working in consultation with the affected transportation agencies and after at least one public workshop, shall provide each region with greenhouse gas emission-targets reduction targets from the automobile and light truck sector for 2020 and-2050 2035, respectively, in order to implement Chapter 488 of the Statutes of 2006. - (i) The board shall update the regional targets consistent with each agency's timeframe for updating its regional transportation plan under federal law until 2050.
+7506). - (B) No later than , the State Air Resources Board, working in consultation with the affected transportation agencies and after at least one public workshop, shall provide each affected region with greenhouse gas emission reduction targets from the automobile and light truck sector for 2020 and 2035, respectively, in order to implement Chapter 488 of the Statutes of 2006.